Soheil-jafari/XCLIP_Baseline/README.md

-# XCLIP_Baseline
-X-CLIP Baseline Experiments
+X-CLIP Baseline Experiments for Paper
 This folder contains a complete, robust, and efficient implementation for running X-CLIP baseline experiments as required for your paper.
 The code is structured to be easy to run and directly uses the paths from your server configuration.

 1. Setup